yumy-yumy/topic-model/README.md

 All these scripts are minified with gulp task `scripts` to files `build.min.js` (sankey), `statistics.min.js` (statistics) and `tree.min.js` (topic tree).

 There's also a `less` folder containing all the less code which will be compiled to the `css` folder by gulp task `less`.
+The `css` folder also contains other css-files.

 All the templates files are located in the `templates` folder.